craig-grant630/Heritage-Housing/README.md

 ## Main Data Analysis and Machine Learning Libraries

+### Core Python Libraries

+* NumPy – Utilized in correlation studies, particularly for generating data structures that support visualizations like heatmaps.

+* Pandas – Employed to load and manipulate the raw data using DataFrames, and perform various data transformation and analysis tasks.

+* Matplotlib & Plotly – Used for data visualization, helping to convert complex analyses into readable and insightful plots and charts.

+* Seaborn – Applied in exploratory data analysis, especially for statistical visualizations such as correlation matrices and regression plots.

+* Machine Learning & Data Processing
+Scikit-learn – Key library for building machine learning pipelines, implementing regression models, performing feature selection, and evaluating model performance.

+* Feature-engine – Used for advanced feature engineering tasks such as missing value imputation and variable transformation, to prepare the dataset for modeling.

+### Web Interface & Deployment

+* Streamlit – A fast and lightweight tool used to build an interactive web app for displaying data analysis results and running predictive tools.

+* Heroku – Cloud platform used to deploy and host the Streamlit web application.

+### Development Environment & Tools

+* Jupyter Notebook – Used for conducting initial exploratory data analysis (EDA) and training/testing machine learning models in an interactive coding environment.

+* Codespaces - Integrated Development Environment (IDE) used for writing, testing, and managing the project code.

+*Git – Version control tool used to manage and track changes to the project codebase throughout development.

 * Here you should list the libraries you used in the project and provide example(s) of how you used these libraries.

 ## Credits